dechamps/APO/README.md

 Windows Audio engine `audiodg.exe` process will load that DLL to instantiate the filter and process the audio.

-### How to remove all sAPOs
+### How to remove all sAPOs for an audio endpoint

-The following example command will delete all registry values directly under `FxProperties` for the `{2f716148-66dd-4afe-9698-d3c74eea039a}` endpoint GUID, thus removing all sAPO configuration:
+The following example command will delete all registry values directly under `FxProperties` for the `{2f716148-66dd-4afe-9698-d3c74eea039a}` endpoint GUID, thus removing all sAPO configuration for that endpoint:

 ```powershell
 $RegistryKey = [Microsoft.Win32.Registry]::LocalMachine.OpenSubKey(